lesnik512/notes/dev/you-dont-know-js-notes.ru.md

 `number`s include several special values, like `NaN` (supposedly "Not a Number", but really more appropriately "invalid number"); `+Infinity` and `-Infinity`; and `-0`.

 Simple scalar primitives (`string`s, `number`s, etc.) are assigned/passed by value-copy, but compound values (`object`s, etc.) are assigned/passed by reference-copy.
 References are not like references/pointers in other languages -- they're never pointed at other variables/references, only at the underlying values.

+# Глава 3: Стандартные встроенные объекты

+JavaScript provides object wrappers around primitive values, known as natives (`String`, `Number`, `Boolean`, etc).
+These object wrappers give the values access to behaviors appropriate for each object subtype (`String#trim()` and `Array#concat(..)`).

+If you have a simple scalar primitive value like `"abc"` and you access its `length` property or some `String.prototype` method, JS automatically "boxes" the value (wraps it in its respective object wrapper) so that the property/method accesses can be fulfilled.